noec764/erpnext/docs/dooks/website/add-products-to-website.md

 ### Add Products to the Website

-Dooks will populate your website with products out of your Item Master.
+Dokie will populate your website with products out of your Item Master.
 The html code will be generated automatically.

 <div class="embed-container">